1. About valproic acid

 What to do about:

-- stomach pain, feeling or being sick (nausea or vomiting) – take valproic acid with or after a meal or snack.
+- stomach pain, feeling or being sick – take valproic acid with or after a meal or snack.
 It may also help if you avoid rich or spicy food.
 Take small, frequent sips of water if you're being sick to avoid dehydration.

 - diarrhoea – drink plenty of fluids such as water or squash to avoid dehydration.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

 - dry or sore mouth, or swollen gums – for a dry mouth try sugar-free gum or sweets, or sipping cold drinks.
 If this does not help, or you have mouth ulcers, talk to your pharmacist or doctor.
-If you're bothered by swollen gums or this symptom doesn't go away, talk to your doctor or dentist.
+If you're bothered by swollen gums or this symptom does not go away, talk to your doctor or dentist.

 - shakes (tremors) in a part of your body, or unusual eye movements – talk to your doctor if this is bothering you.
 These symptoms can be a sign that your dose is too high.
 Talk to your doctor as they may want to change your dose or suggest you take it at a different time.

 - feeling tired or sleepy – as your body gets used to valproic acid, these side effects should wear off.
 If these symptoms do not get better within a week or two, your doctor may either reduce your dose or increase it more slowly.
 If that does not work, talk to your doctor as they may want to switch you to a different medicine.

 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Talk to your doctor if your headaches last longer than a week or are severe.